CloudEngineHub/robomme_benchmark/readme.md

 # RoboMME: A Robotic Benchmark for Memory-Augmented Manipulation

+Here

 ![Robomme bench](assets/robomme_bench.jpg)

 ## 📢 Announcements

-[02/2026] We release RoboMME!
+[03/2026] We release RoboMME!
 It's a cognitive-motivated large-scale robotic benchmark for memory-augmented manipulation, spanning 4 task suites with a total of 16 carefully designed tasks.

 ## 📦 Installation